-The course of study in year 12 includes analysis of the Russian Revolution, the events of World War II and the Vietnam War.
+The course of study in Year 12 includes analysis of the New Zealand wars, Russian Revolution, the events of World War II and the Vietnam War.
 Students will be encouraged to delve into the intrigue and drama of these topics and will develop research, critical thinking and essay writing skills.

-Number Title Credits Credits 91229 Carry out an inquiry of an historical event or place that is of significance to New 1 4 Zealanders.
-91232 Interpret different perspectives of people in an historical event that is of significance to New Zealanders.
-I 5 91233 Examine causes and consequences of a significant historical event.
-E 5 91234 Examine how a significant historical event affected New Zealand society. Е 5
+Number Title Credits Credits 91229 Carry out an inquiry of an historical event or place that is of significance to New Zealanders.
+I 4 91232 Interpret different perspectives of people in an historical event that is of significance to New Zealanders.
+I 5 91233 Examine causes and consequences of a significant historical event. Е 5 91234 Examine how a significant historical event affected New Zealand society. Е 5